 A VPN lets you browse anonymously

 If a person in the UK hops onto Google and searches for Amazon, they’ll automatically be redirected to Amazon.co.uk.
 Your IP address is regulated through your ISP.
 Some countries like the UK also require ISPs to keep records of your IP addresses and sites you visit, undermining your privacy.
-When you use a VPN, you’re able to circumvent your ISP and assume another IP address in the location of your choice.
+When you use a VPN though, you’re able to circumvent your ISP and assume another IP address in the location of your choice.

 Why you need a VPN

-For years, VPNs have been used in countries like China and Russia where internet access is heavily restricted.
-For some, having the ability to instantly unblock and access sites like Google, YouTube, and Facebook has been a lifesaver, and is one of the main reasons why so many privacy activists champion VPN use as the first – and often last – line of defense toward securing a more free and open internet.
+For years, users have used VPNs for China, Russia, and other countries where internet access is heavily restricted.
+For some, having the ability to instantly unblock and access western sites like Google, YouTube, and Facebook has been a lifesaver, and is one of the main reasons why so many privacy activists champion VPN use as the first – and often last – line of defense toward securing a more free and open internet.

 But more than just being a tool to help users access sites abroad, VPNs also come with a handful of other great benefits: students can use them to access university-specific sites and services outside the classroom; gamers can use them to secure their network when they play online; and media-savvy people can use them to access live streams from anywhere in the world.

 While a VPN makes it easier to unblock the web, it also comes with another added benefit: privacy.
-When you use a VPN, you’re essentially shedding your old IP address while assuming a new one.
-As soon as you connect to a VPN server, all your network traffic becomes encrypted and anonymous.
+When you use a VPN, you’re essentially shedding your old IP address and assuming a new one.
+As soon as you connect to a VPN server, all your network traffic becomes encrypted and largely anonymous.
 Your ISP can’t see what you’re doing; therefore, you’re able to browse without having to worry about your information being logged, recorded, or used in some non-altruistic way.
-(At a time when we’re seeing users’ personal data being weaponized like never before, this point can’t be stressed enough.)
+At a time when we’re seeing users’ personal data being threatened and weaponized like never before, this point can’t be stressed enough.

 Other advantages of using a VPN

 What’s more, VPNs have, in some cases, actually been found to help increase overall network speeds.
 This typically occurs when a user’s network is being throttled by their ISP.
 This is sometimes known as “traffic shaping” If, for instance, your internet plan caps your data at a certain level, or slows down certain content like streaming video you can use a VPN to circumvent this process and return your streaming speeds to normal.

 Disadvantages of using a VPN

 Because they offer myriad benefits and are generally extremely easy to use, VPNs don’t come with many disadvantages.
 That said, they can sometimes cause a certain level of latency in your network, with some users reporting significant drops in streaming speeds.
 This often occurs when users connect to a VPN server location in a different part of the country and can often be mitigated by choosing a closer location and running one of the fastest VPNs.

 While not necessarily a disadvantage in VPN software, some VPN companies have also been found to keep logs and/or spy on their users.
 This is why it’s important to do your due diligence.
 If you’re booking for the most private VPNs check the provider offers a strict “no log” policy and, preferably, has allowed a third-party VPN audit.
 You should also make sure the provider’s servers aren’t located somewhere where they can easily be hacked or seized by bad actors.

 What to look for in a VPN provider

 Second, Make sure the VPN you’re using doesn’t keep logs.
 This should be explicitly written in the company’s terms of service.
-Finally, check to see if the service offers dedicated apps for the device(s) you own, and what kind of features these apps offer.
-Most VPNs today have started baking in automatic kill switches into their apps in case your connection gets lost.
-It’s a nice feature to look for if you value your privacy, but it certainly isn’t a requirement.
+Finally, check to see if the service has dedicated desktop and mobile VPN apps for the devices you own, and what kind of features these offer.

-That said, we’ve tested dozens of VPNs and have found none to be as secure, fast, or dependable as ExpressVPN.
+We’ve tested hundreds of VPNs and have found none to be as secure, fast, or dependable as ExpressVPN.
 If you’re new to VPNs, we recommend starting there.